 To sum-up: Alkali-Activated Materials (AAM) are NOT Polymers, so they cannot be called Geo-Polymers.
 Geopolymers are NOT a subset of AAM because they are not a calcium hydrate alternative (no NASH, no KASH).
 The polymer chemistry is radically different compared to the hydrate or precipitate chemistry.
 Those who claim that both terms are synonyms are promoting a misleading scientific belief.
 Learn why by watching these three videos.

-In his three recent keynotes at the Geopolymer Camp 2014, Geopolymer Camp 2015, and Geopolymer Camp 2016, Prof. J. Davidovits explained why Alkali-Activated-Materials are not Geopolymers, or why alkali-activation is not geopolymerization.
-We have selected all the sequences that had been dedicated to this issue in the GPCamp-2014, 2015 and 2016 keynotes.
+In his four recent keynotes at the Geopolymer Camp 2014, Geopolymer Camp 2015, Geopolymer Camp 2016 and Geopolymer Camp 2017, Prof. J. Davidovits explained why Alkali-Activated-Materials are not Geopolymers, or why alkali-activation is not geopolymerization.
+We have selected all the sequences that had been dedicated to this issue in the GPCamp-2014, 2015, 2016 and 2017 keynotes.
 These new videos are titled: Why Alkali-Activated Materials are NOT Geopolymers.
 You will finally understand why they are two different systems.

-Part 3 (new, 2016): AAM are not polymers, so they cannot be called “geopolymers”
+Part 3: AAM are not polymers, so they cannot be called “geopolymers”

 Prof. Joseph Davidovits emphasizes the fact that Alkali Activated Materials (AAM) are not polymers, so they cannot be called “geopolymers”.
 He presents what scientists are now writing about this issue.
 They now agree with proven facts that it is a big scientific mistake to use AAM and geopolymer as synonyms, and people shall stop doing so.
 Geopolymer cement is not a CSH derivative; therefore, scientists are now stating that applying the CSH terminology from Portland cement is not only inappropriate, but also calling them NASH and KASH is totally wrong.
 Those who purposefully use and propagate these misleading languages delude the understanding of the true chemical reactions that really occur (never a hydrate or a gel, but a polymer), resulting in confused interpretations.